Cyanea rosea Click to enlarge image

 Other behaviours and adaptations

 The tentacles can extend outwards in a fan-like trap through which only the smallest of animals can pass without being caught.
 Large individuals often have many small fish that live near the bell of the jellyfish and avoid the stinging tentacles.
-This gives the fish protection from predators, as few animals will approach a large Lion's Mane Jellyfish.
+This gives the fish protection from predators, as few animals will approach a large Pink Lion's Mane Jellyfish.

 Danger to humans